-I am a self-taught pet portrait UK artist, living in the beautiful County of Pembrokeshire.
-We have two grown up sons, one living a short distance away and one away in University, but my husband and I now have the company of several dogs and two young cats sharing our home.
+I am a self-taught pet portrait and wildlife artist living in the beautiful County of Pembrokeshire, UK.
+I have two grown up sons and my husband and I now have several dogs and three young cats sharing our home.

 I have loved art since I was a child.
-I’ve always drawn and occasionally dabbled in painting but I have been creative in many other ways.
-When my boys were small I stitched small toys, made salt dough figures and painted murals of their favourite characters on their walls.
+I’ve always drawn and occasionally dabbled in painting but I have also been creative in many other ways.

-When they were a bit older, I worked in a fabric shop part-time, which led me to making curtains etc. I did this alongside the shop work.
-I moved on from the shop and started making textile handbags from a studio at home.
-This continued for about 12 years.
-These, along with the household accessories I made, were very popular.
+I worked in a fabric shop part-time, which led me to making curtains and soft furnishings etc. I moved on and started making textile handbags from a studio at home and continued this for about 12 years.
 I built a website and joined a local art and craft group where I sold my work through exhibitions.

 Around 2016, I was inspired by the work of the artists in the group.
 As a result of this I tried painting one of my dogs in acrylics, I was hooked.
 It’s not a particularly good painting, but I was so pleased with it at the time.
 I then wondered what else I could achieve.

-I did more paintings when I could but it was very slow going.
-The images below are some of my first pieces.
+I did more paintings when I could but it was very slow going because of my other work.
+The images below are a few of my first pieces.

 Over the next couple of years I managed to paint a bit more.
-I did a few pet portrait UK commissions through word of mouth.
+I did a few pet portrait commissions through word of mouth.
 These were done in acrylics which are lovely, vibrant, easy to use and quick drying, but they weren’t exactly what I wanted.
-I found them hard to blend, for example on the sky on the seascape sunset painting.
-As a result of this I moved onto oils, or, to be precise, alkyd oils.
+I found them hard to blend so I moved onto oils, or, to be precise, alkyd oils.
 I found that alkyd oil paints suited me much more than acrylics and I still enjoy painting with them.

 In between acrylics and oils, as I had sewn professionally for around 15 years, I started to work with mixed media.
 I was inspired by a quilt artist who does beautiful work.
 However, I had never done any quilting, but I started experimenting.
 I looked at how I could find my own way to work with fabrics and thread to make my pet portraits.
 I worked on a Kingfisher first and was quite pleased with how it turned out.
 Then I decided to use a favourite photo of my girl, Poppy, and to do her dog portrait in mixed media.